-The main selling point for this keyboard is not just the ergonomic design but also the additional 22 keys for media and volume control, calculators, emoticons and windows function.
+The main selling point for this keyboard is not just the ergonomic design but also the additional 22 keys for media and volume control, calculators, emoticons and windows functions.

 Logitech Ergo K860 Keyboard

 Logitech’s K860 is a full-sized keyboard with a curved design and split key layout.
 We would prefer the keys with backlights. and that both the wrist-rest and Numpads are modular in design and detachable.
-A fully modular design would also allow adjustments of the curvature and split keyboard angle.
-Unfortunately, we could not find any ergonomic keyboard that meet all these requirements.
+A fully modular design would also allow the curvature and split keyboard angle adjustments.
+Unfortunately, we could not find any ergonomic keyboard that meets all these requirements.

 Kensington Pro Fit Ergonomic Wireless Keyboard

 The significant advantages of the Kensington Pro Fit Ergonomic Wireless Keyboard are the spill-proof keys design and 128-bit AES encryption.
 The spill-proof design is qualified based on MIL-STD-810H Method 504.3 Contamination by Fluids testing for resistance to breakdown when exposed to cleaning and disinfecting solvents such as alcohol and bleach for at least 24 hours.

 The keyboard layout is a standard 104-key style with no extra keys, but they include the media function keys with the F1 to F12 keys via the FN key.
 For users who do not require multi-device connection capability, the Kensington Pro Fit Ergonomic Wireless Keyboard could be a better option than the Logitech K860 and Microsoft Sculpt.

 Kinesis Advantage2 Ergonomic Keyboard (KB600)